bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-An extension that offers Quiz, Polls and Tests.
+A modern extension that offers Quiz, Polls and Tests.
 You can configure, which results should be shown.
-The results can be displayed as a chart.
+The results can be displayed as a chart too.
 An evaluation is possible too.
 Automatic deletion of quiz takers via task possible.
+Supporting of Ajax.

 Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating.